-Atmospheric carbon dioxide (night-time daily mean mixing ratio) measured at Izaña Observatory since 1984 and derived interannual trend.
+Atmospheric carbon dioxide (night-time daily mean mole fraction) measured at Izaña Observatory since 1984 and derived interannual trend.
 Superposed to a continuously growing interannual trend (due to anthropogenic emissions), there is a seasonal cycle (net biomass increase in the northern hemisphere spring and summer, and its associated atmospheric carbon dioxide decrease; and net biomass decrease in the northern hemisphere autumn and winter; and its associated atmospheric carbon dioxide increase).

 IARC Greenhouse Gases and Carbon Cycle program deals with the measurement of the main greenhouse gases, but also with carbon monoxide measured with a GC-RGA3 due to: a) the measurement scheme (gas chromatography, and the use of working standards and Izaña standards) is similar to that used with some greenhouse gases, b) carbon monoxide affects the atmospheric burden of methane.